All Episodes

 Did you know that?

-Because our records show that you don't have any.
+And we're here to assist you in acquiring health insurance because our records show that you don't have any.

 And the law is that you must have some.

-We're here, the IRS to help you get your health insurance.
+We're here, the IRS, to help you get your health insurance.

-Snurdly's asking a bunch of questions I can't answer.
+Snerdley's asking a bunch of questions I can't answer.

-Everything from ACME fails.
+Everything from Acme fails.

-You ever watch the roadrunner and okay, so you're having trouble making ends meet at ACME, and here comes the IRS, and they knock on your door hi.
+Okay, so you're having trouble making ends meet at Acme and here comes the IRS and they knock on your door.

 What is your reaction going to be?

-And then what happens here, Snerdley's question?
+And then what happens here's Snerdley's question.

 What happens if you don't buy it?

-And if you say, I'm sorry, I appreciate uh your concern, I really don't need or don't want health insurance.
+I really don't need or don't want health insurance.

 What happens to you then?